KevinMusgrave/powerful-benchmarker/README.md

       lr: 0.00001
       weight_decay: 0.00005
 ```
-If you want to add an optimizer for your loss function's parameters, just exclude the ```~OVERRIDE~``` suffix.
+We can add an optimizer for our loss function's parameters
 ```
 python run.py \
---experiment_name test2 \
+--experiment_name test1 \
 --optimizers {metric_loss_optimizer: {SGD: {lr: 0.01}}}
 ```
-Now the ```optimizers``` parameter contains 3 optimizers because the command line flag was merged with the flag in the yaml file.

-What if you want to change the learning rate of the trunk_optimizer, but keep all other parameters the same?
+We can change the learning rate of the trunk_optimizer, but keep all other parameters the same:
 ```
 python run.py \
---experiment_name test2 \
+--experiment_name test1 \
 --optimizers {trunk_optimizer: {Adam: {lr: 0.01}}}
 ```
-Now trunk_optimizer has lr set to 0.01, but it still has weight_decay set to 0.00005 as specified in the config file.

-What if you want to make the trunk_optimizer use RMSprop but you want to leave embedder_optimizer to the default setting?
-In this case, append the ```~OVERRIDE~``` suffix to trunk_optimizer.
+Or we can make trunk_optimizer use RMSprop, but leave embedder_optimizer to the default setting:
 ```
 python run.py \
 --experiment_name test2 \